-The College of Geosciences, College of Liberal Arts, College of Architecture, and Department of Multicultural Services have joined together for the creation of a Diversity Certificate Program for Texas A&M University.
+The College of Liberal Arts, College of Architecture and Department of Multicultural Services have joined together for the creation of a Diversity Certificate Program for Texas A&M University.

 Drawing from existing courses, programs and associations within the university, the Diversity Certificate Program will enable its students to create, synthesize and integrate academic coursework, co-curricular experience, and service learning engagement in order to demonstrate their preparedness for participation in the modern global economy.

 For more specific information regarding your specific college requirements and application process, please click on of the following links below:

 - Students will be able to demonstrate their knowledge of appropriate discourse when addressing issues of race, ethnicity, gender, disability, and socio-economic status.

 - An academic component, which will consist of the completion of a minimum of 12 credit hours of diversity related courses with GPA of 3.0 in those classes; or a combination of 9 credit hours and three additional credits of independent projects or research, such as a directed study class.

 - Students will be able to explain how the behavior of individuals, groups, and nations affects others, in terms of human rights and environmental, social and economic well-being.